 So if your Dad should get in touch with you this Father’s day or in the future, you will need to tap into that same love he is in contacting you, to be able to accept that fragile olive branch.

-I believe it is wired into our DNA, even our very soul, that every child loves their Father no matter what.
+It is wired into our DNA, even our very soul, that every child loves their Father no matter what.
 And every Father loves their child; no matter what.
 And if that bond is not present, it will be missed in some way and on some level.

 And for those of you whose father’s are no longer here on this earth and you experienced a strained, tense or absent relationship with him, I hope you can take from this post that he did love you.
 He truly did.